 Harry in canon:

 Harry did not defeat Voldemort in canon.
 Harry's only skill based victories are the fight in the ministry, and the patronum in book 3.
-Book 1, he survives because he is toxic to Voldemort.
-Book 2, he survives because he gets lucky in a fight with a basilisk.
+Book 1: he survives because he is toxic to Voldemort.
+Book 2: he survives because he gets lucky in a fight with a basilisk.
 And Fawkes.
-Book 4, he needs to be told how to beat the first task, for the second task Dobby wakes him up with the gillyweed, and Moaning Myrtle points him in the right direction.
+Book 4: he needs to be told how to beat the first task, for the second task Dobby gives him the gillyweed, and Moaning Myrtle tells him which direction the village is in.
 He survives Voldemort because 1) Voldie is one of the stupidest villains in literature and 2) the priori incantatum effect.
 Book 5, maybe it was mad skillz that let him survive the ministry fight, or maybe dumb luck.
-In book 6 he doesn't even do anything, he just sort of stands there and gets to watch while Dumbledore kills himself.
+In book 6 he doesn't even do anything, he gets to watch while Dumbledore kills himself.
 Oh, and despite trying hard he fails to figure out what Malfoy is up to, and only gets Slughorn's memory with the help of a luck potion.
 Book 7, I've reread Dumbledore's explanation at King's Cross several times, and I still think it is incoherent.
-It sounds like Rowling came up with at least four possible mechanisms for why Harry would survive, and then refused to choose among them, saying "this is really deep magic, nobody understands".
-Which frankly, sounds like Rowling flipping off the part of her audience that cares about how things work.
+Rowling came up with four possible mechanisms for why Harry would survive, and then refused to choose, saying "this is really deep magic, nobody understands".
+Which frankly, sounds like Rowling decided to flip off the part of her audience that cares about how things work.
 Obviously Harry getting the Elder Wand from Draco was not part of Dumbledore's plan.
 In other words Dumbledore didn't have a plan to defeat Voldemort.

 Have I mentioned I hate Dumbledore?